zoot101/snapraid-daily/docs/muttrc-examples/README.md

 need to be edited into the hook script.

-Once again the easiest way is to masquerade as Thunderbird using the client\_id and secret from here:
+Once again the easiest way is to masquerade as Thunderbird using the client\_id and secret from here.
+(The client ID and Secret are different for Gmail)

 https://hg-edge.mozilla.org/comm-central/file/tip/mailnews/base/src/OAuth2Providers.sys.mjs

-Edit the hook script in the google section under registrations so that the clientID and clientSecret look like this:
+Edit the hook script in the google section under registrations so that the clientID and clientSecret look like this as per the above link.

 ```bash
 clientId: "406964657835-aq8lmia8j95dhl1a2bvharmfk3t1hgqj.apps.googleusercontent.com",